macaba/MessagePack.CryptoDto/README.md

 What about public facing endpoints?

-MessagePack.CryptoDto is a library that authenticates and optionally encrypts/decrypts DTO messages using HMAC or AEAD techniques for modern & fast security.
+MessagePack.CryptoDto is a library that authenticates and encrypts/decrypts DTO messages using AEAD for modern & fast security.

 The secret shared key (unique per client-server connection) is established out-of-band, typically with a HTTPS-secured REST API authentication endpoint.